WHO considers declaring monkeypox a global health emergency

 To date, the vast majority of cases in Europe have been in men who are gay or bisexual, or other men who have sex with men, but scientists warn anyone in close contact with an infected person or their clothing or bedsheets is at risk of infection, regardless of their sexual orientation.
 People with monkeypox often experience symptoms like fever, body aches and a rash; most recover within weeks without needing medical care.

-Even if WHO announces monkeypox is a global emergency, it’s unclear what impact that might have.
+Even if the WHO announces monkeypox is a global emergency, it’s unclear what impact that might have.

-In January 2020, WHO declared that COVID-19 was an international emergency.
+In January 2020, the WHO declared COVID-19 an international emergency.
 But few countries took notice until March, when the organization described it as a pandemic, weeks after many other authorities did so.
-WHO was later slammed for its multiple missteps throughout the pandemic, which some experts said might be prompting a quicker monkeypox response.
+The WHO was later slammed for its multiple missteps throughout the pandemic, which some experts said might be prompting a quicker monkeypox response.

 “After COVID, WHO does not want to be the last to declare monkeypox an emergency,” said Amanda Glassman, executive vice president at the Center for Global Development.
 “This may not rise to the level of a COVID-like emergency, but it is still a public health emergency that needs to be addressed.”